-Randy Livingston, is the Vice President for Business Affairs and Chief Financial Officer of Stanford University.
+Randy Livingston is the Vice President for Business Affairs and Chief Financial Officer of Stanford University.
 Lucy Shapiro, Ph.D., is the Director of the Beckman Center for Molecular and Genetic Medicine at Stanford University's School of Medicine.
 Additionally, Brook Byers is on the Board of Trustees of Stanford University.
-In 2012, Stanford purchased an instrument and other products and services from us totaling approximately \$816,000.
-Our Board of Directors has reviewed and discussed this related party transaction and has determined that it is not a barrier to any of our directors' independence.
-During 2013, we recognized revenue relating to Stanford with a total value of approximately \$187,000.
+During 2013, we recognized revenue relating to Stanford University with a total value of approximately \$187,000.
 As of December 31, 2013, \$3,000 of our accounts receivable balance of \$2,746,000 related to Stanford University.
+During 2014, we recognized revenue relating to Stanford University with a total value of approximately \$361,000.
+As of December 31, 2014, \$10,000 of our accounts receivable balance of \$3,406,000 related to Stanford University.